Asana acquires StackAI — now every human-agent workflow runs in one place.Learn more

 Actionable: "Maria will compile Q2 sales data into the quarterly report template and share the draft with the leadership team by June 15."

-An effective action-item list template is progressive, starting with a "backlog" or "to-do" section, then moving to an "in progress" section, and so on through the project lifecycle, progressing from one stage to the next until the task is complete.
+An effective action items list template is progressive.
+It starts with a "backlog" or "to-do" section, then moves through stages like "in progress" and "done" until each task is complete.

 Read: Track tasks, owners, and deadlines with our action log templateLike other project management templates, you get the most benefit from a flexible platform for your action item tracker, where you can add details and make updates in real time.
 Consider using a visual format, such as a Kanban board, to make tracking action items even easier.